Ezequiel-Valencia/Homelab-Ansible/System Provision/Terraform/cloudflare/zero-trust/README.md

 ## What Needs to be Done Manually

-- Creation of the tunnels
+- Creation of the tunnels in cloudflare
-- Installation of the tunnels within the K8 cluster
+- Deployment of the tunnels within K8 cluster
-- Services allowed for the tunnel
+- Give the tunnel access to service
+- Add service to tunnels mapping in cloudflare

 - Zero Trust Gateway HTTP firewall (Need to enable it in settings beforehand, but not TLS decryption thats not needed)
     - Block files 20MiB in or out